Electric-Coin-Company/tfl-book/src/design/crosslink/the-arguments-for-bounded-availability-and-finality-overrides.md

-# The Arguments for Bounded Dynamic Availability and Finality Overrides
+# The Arguments for Bounded Availability and Finality Overrides

 This document considers disadvantages of allowing transactions to continue to be included at the chain tip while the gap from the last finalized block becomes unbounded, and what I think should be done instead.
 This condition is allowed by Ebb‑and‑Flow protocols [[NTT2020]](https://eprint.iacr.org/2020/1091.pdf).